jan-bogaerts/mark/src/web_client/web_client.md

     - result (json array):
       - role: system, content:

-        > Act as an ai feature classification system.
+        > Act as an ai software analyst.
-        > It is your task to build the feature list related to the UI component '{{name}}' using the provided feature list.
+        > It is your task to write a description of the UI component '{{name}}' using the provided feature list.
         > Only return what is in the feature list about {{name}}{{otherCompText}}.
 No introduction or explanation.

         replaceAll: